Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Construction of a L -algebra

+In the case of a Riemannian symmetric space, metric completeness is a consequence of homogeneity and the existence of a closed ball that is complete and geodesic completeness is proved in \cite[Proposition XIII.5.2]{MR1666820}.

 If the sectional curvature is nonpositive then metric completeness is equivalent to geodesic completeness \cite[Corollary IX.3.9]{MR1666820}.
 This a consequence of a version of Cartan-Hadamard theorem due to J.H.
-McAlpin \cite{MR2614999}.
-Since any Riemannian manifold that has a symmetry at each point, is geodesically complete (see \cite[Proposition XIII.5.2]{MR1666820}), this version of Cartan-Hadamard theorem \cite[Theorem IX.3.8]{MR1666820} implies also that a Riemannian manifold of nonpositive sectional curvature with a symmetry at each point is a Riemannian symmetric space.
-Actually, in this case, the exponential map at any point is a covering, hence surjective.\\
+McAlpin \cite{MR2614999} (see also \cite{MR1950888} for Banach manifolds).
+Since any Riemannian symmetric space is geodesically complete, this version of Cartan-Hadamard theorem \cite[Theorem IX.3.8]{MR1666820} implies also that the exponential map at any point is surjective.

+In finite dimension, the condition of existence of a local symmetry is equivalent to the parallelism of the Riemann tensor.
+The same holds in infinite dimension.

+\begin{defi} A Riemannian manifold $M$ is said to be locally symmetric if for any $p\in M$, there exists a ball $B$ around $p$ and an isometry $\sigma_p$ of this ball such that $d_p\sigma_p=-$Id. \end{defi}